Sport Relief 2018: everything you need to know

 When is Sport Relief on TV?

-Sport Relief will air on Friday 23rd March from 7pm on BBC1.
+Sport Relief will air on BBC1 on Friday 23rd March from 7pm to 10pm and from 10.35pm to 1am.
+BBC2 will air A Question of Sport Relief between 10pm and 10.40pm.

 Who is presenting Sport Relief?